dracor-org/dracor-textbook/docs/assessment/05-infrastructure-assessment.md

 :tags: [remove-input]
 from jupyterquiz import display_quiz

-q4 = [
+display_quiz([
   {
-    "question": "Which statement best matches the chapter’s explanation of tactical infrastructure?", "type": "multiple_choice",
+    "question": "Which statement best matches the chapter's explanation of tactical infrastructure?", "type": "multiple_choice",
     "answers": [
       {"answer": "It is a centralised platform imposed from above and designed before researchers define their needs.", "correct": False, "feedback": "No. That is the opposite of the tactical approach described in the chapter."}, {"answer": "It is an infrastructure that grows bottom-up from concrete research needs, tools, practices, people, and code.", "correct": True, "feedback": "Correct.
-This summarises the chapter’s discussion of tactical infrastructure and its relevance for DraCor and CLS INFRA."}, {"answer": "It is a military metaphor used to describe secure server management.", "correct": False, "feedback": "No. The term is used conceptually, not in a military or security sense."}, {"answer": "It refers only to temporary prototypes that should never become sustainable infrastructures.", "correct": False, "feedback": "Not quite.
+This summarises the chapter's discussion of tactical infrastructure and its relevance for DraCor and CLS INFRA."}, {"answer": "It is a military metaphor used to describe secure server management.", "correct": False, "feedback": "No. The term is used conceptually, not in a military or security sense."}, {"answer": "It refers only to temporary prototypes that should never become sustainable infrastructures.", "correct": False, "feedback": "Not quite.
 The chapter uses the term to describe a bottom-up ecosystem, not merely a temporary prototype."}
     ]
   }
-]

-display_quiz(q4, max_width=1000)
+], max_width=1000)
 :::

 ## Question 5